Dominik-Sidorczuk/Dominik-Projects/IoT-Home Assistant/esphome-custom-components/components/Mt6701/README.md

 # MT6701 Sensor Platform Configuration
 sensor:
   - platform: mt6701
+    id: my_i2c_encoder # Optional: A unique ID for this component instance for easier referencing.

     # --- Interface Configuration: Using I2C ---
     interface:
       i2c:
-        address: 0x06       # The default I2C address for the MT6701 sensor.
+        address: 0x06          # Optional.
+Defaults to 0x06, the standard MT6701 I2C address.
                                # Only change this if your specific sensor module has a different address.
-        i2c_id: bus_i2c_main # Specify which I2C bus to use.
-This matches the ID from the 'i2c:' block above.
+        i2c_id: bus_i2c_main   # Optional.
+Specify which I2C bus to use if you have multiple defined.
+                               # This matches the ID from the 'i2c:' block above.
-                            # This is optional if you only have one I2C bus defined.

     # --- General Operational Parameters ---
     update_interval: 30ms      # How often to read data from the sensor.
 30ms provides fairly responsive feedback.
                                # For faster UI updates or control loops, you might go down to 10-20ms.
                                # For slower changing values, you can increase this to reduce CPU load (e.g., 100ms, 250ms).

-    zero_offset: "-10.0deg" # Calibrates the sensor's zero position.
+    zero_offset_degrees: "-10.0deg" # Optional, default "0.0deg".
+Calibrates the sensor's 'zero' reading.
-                            # Example: If your physical knob points to its "0" mark, but the sensor raw angle is 10 degrees,
+                                  # Example: If your physical knob points to its "0" mark, but the sensor's raw angle is 10 degrees,
-                            # setting zero_offset to "-10.0deg" (or "350.0deg") will make the 'angle' sensor report 0.
+                                  # setting 'zero_offset_degrees' to "-10.0deg" (or "350.0deg") will make the 'angle' sensor report 0.
-                            # If the raw angle is 350 degrees (-10 from 360), set this to "10.0deg".

-    direction_inverted: false # Set to 'true' if the angle/count increases when you turn the knob counter-clockwise
+    direction_inverted: false    # Optional, default 'false'.
+Set to 'true' if the angle/count increases
-                              # (or otherwise opposite to your expectation).
-Default (false) usually means
+                                 # when you turn the knob counter-clockwise (or otherwise opposite to your expectation).
-                              # clockwise rotation results in an increasing angle.
+                                 # Default (false) usually means clockwise rotation results in an increasing angle.

+    # Velocity calculation and filtering parameters
+    velocity_filter_type: "BUTTERWORTH_2ND_ORDER"  # Optional, default "EMA".
+Filter type for RPM.
+                                                   # Options: "NONE", "EMA", "BUTTERWORTH_2ND_ORDER".
+                                                   # "BUTTERWORTH_2ND_ORDER" provides smoother results.

-    velocity_filter_cutoff_frequency: "12Hz" # Cutoff frequency for the Exponential Moving Average (EMA) filter
+    velocity_filter_cutoff_frequency: "8Hz" # Optional, default "10Hz".
+Cutoff for the selected velocity filter (EMA or Butterworth).
-                                            # applied to RPM (velocity) readings.
-This helps smooth out the speed value.
-                                            # Higher values = more responsive to speed changes, but potentially more "jittery".
+                                            # Lower values = more smoothing, but also more lag in response to speed changes.
-                                            # Lower values = smoother speed readings, but with more lag.
+                                            # Higher values = less smoothing, quicker response, but potentially more "jittery" readings.
-                                            # Set to "0Hz" to disable the filter completely if you want raw RPM calculations.
+                                            # This parameter has no effect if 'velocity_filter_type' is "NONE".

+    min_velocity_update_period: "2ms"   # Optional, default "1ms".
+Minimum time delta (dt) between raw angle readings
+                                        # used for velocity calculation.
+Prevents issues with division by a very small dt,
+                                        # which can lead to extremely noisy velocity spikes, especially with short 'update_interval' values.

     # --- Main Angle Sensor (This 'angle:' block is REQUIRED) ---
     angle:
       name: "Rotary Encoder Angle (I2C)" # Name that will be displayed in Home Assistant for this sensor.
       id: encoder_angle_i2c             # Optional ID.
 Useful if you want to refer to this sensor
-                                        # from other parts of your ESPhome YAML, like in automations or scripts.
+                                        # from other parts of your ESPhome YAML (e.g., in automations or scripts).
       accuracy_decimals: 1              # Display the angle with 1 decimal place in Home Assistant (e.g., 123.5°).
-      # Example of using standard ESPhome filters:
+      # Example of using standard ESPhome filters to reduce noise or update frequency:
       filters:
         - or: # This filter combination reports a new value if EITHER condition is met:
             - delta: 0.5 # Condition 1: Report if the angle has changed by at least 0.5 degrees since the last report.
-            - throttle: 1s # Condition 2: Or, report the current value at least every 1 second, even if it hasn't changed by 0.5 degrees.
+            - throttle: 1s # Condition 2: Or, report the current value at least every 1 second,
-                           # This ensures HA gets periodic updates even for static positions.
+                           # even if it hasn't changed by 0.5 degrees.
+This ensures HA gets periodic updates.

-    # --- Optional Sensor Entities (add blocks for any you need) ---
+    # --- Optional Sensor Entities (Uncomment and configure any others you need) ---
+    # These provide additional views of the sensor data.
     accumulated_angle:
       name: "Rotary Total Rotation (I2C)"
       accuracy_decimals: 0 # Display total accumulated degrees without decimal places.

     velocity_rpm:
       name: "Rotary Speed (I2C)"
       accuracy_decimals: 1           # Display RPM with 1 decimal place.
-      unit_of_measurement: "RPM"    # Default unit is already RPM, but shown for explicitness.
-      icon: "mdi:rotate-3d-variant" # Example of setting a custom icon in Home Assistant.
+      icon: "mdi:speedometer"        # Example of a common icon for speed.

     raw_count:
       name: "Rotary Raw Count (I2C)"
-      # This sensor provides the raw 14-bit value (0-16383) from the encoder.
+      # This sensor provides the raw 14-bit value (0-16383) directly from the encoder.
-      # It's useful for debugging, understanding the sensor's direct output, or for custom calculations.
+      # It's not affected by zero_offset_degrees or direction_inverted.
+Useful for debugging or custom calculations.

+    # Further optional sensors (uncomment to enable):
+    # raw_radians:
+    #   name: "Rotary Raw Radians (I2C)"
+    #   accuracy_decimals: 3
+    #
+    # accumulated_count:
+    #   name: "Rotary Total Raw Counts (I2C)"
+    #
+    # accumulated_radians:
+    #   name: "Rotary Total Radians (I2C)"
+    #   accuracy_decimals: 2

+    # Note: SSI-specific diagnostic sensors (like magnetic_field_status, loss_of_track_status,
+    # push_button_ssi, ssi_crc_error_count) are NOT available when using the I2C interface
+    # as I2C communication with MT6701 typically only provides angle data.
 ```

 ### Example 2: SSI Interface Configuration